Trovemaster/Duo/docs/source/fitting.rst

 (aliases: ``fit_type``, ``fit-type``, ``FIT_TYPE``).

 Fitting is the most delicate part of a Duo workflow.
-While forward calculations (energies and spectra for fixed PECs/couplings/dipoles) are usually straightforward—provided the phase conventions for coupling terms are consistent—fitting often requires careful data selection and some trial and error.
+While forward calculations (energies and spectra for fixed PECs/couplings/dipoles) are usually straightforward-provided the phase conventions for coupling terms are consistent-fitting often requires careful data selection and some trial and error.
 It is also an area where further development is expected in future versions.

 Example